drogue-iot/drogue-ajour/README.md

 The fleet manager uses a custom application level protocol sent on the 'dfu' channel and 'dfu' command to communicate with a device or gateway.
 The protocol is stateless, meaning the fleet manager will track only send out firmware updates to devices that are requesting the fleet manager to sync them.

 The protocol is designed so that devices do not have to be online continuously during the update, but can consume firmware at their own pace.

+The protocol uses Consise Binary Object Representation (CBOR), to ensure a small message size that works well with embedded devices.
+For descriptive purposes, the examples here are provided in JSON, with CBOR values to follow once implementation has started.

 A typical firmware update cycle runs as follows: